 Create a Brand Strategy

-A brand strategy is a formalized document that identifies what your company is and believes in, defines your target market, shows how you’re differentiated from your competition, and defines your company’s personality.
+A brand strategy is a formalized document that identifies what your company is and believes in.
+It defines your target market, shows how you’re differentiated from your competition, and defines your company’s personality.
 By creating a clear and concise brand strategy, you help your employees understand, support and participate in the efforts to achieve your branding — and business — goals.
 This can lead to greater consistency and a stronger connection with your customers.
 Once you have defined your brand strategy, execute it effectively and thoroughly.
 Clear, consistent, strategic branding will help you build strong brand equity, which could lead to long-term success.

 Promote Your Brand to All Stakeholders — Internal and External